goldentoad12/goldentoad12.github.io/_projectsarduino/simon.md

 date: 2024-09-16
 ---

-Description: The first project that I workd on measuring reaction times using a game.

 ## Overview
 For my first coding assignment for my arduino class, my professor wanted us to design a simple game using a button and an led that would allow us to test for human reaction times.
 To do this I would have to code an LED to turn on, turnoff, and then wait for a button press to confirm when the person saw the LED turn off.
 While this is happening I would need the system to count the amount of time between when the LED turned off and when the button was pressed.